Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

-Three Riemann problems involving all shock waves (case 1 and 2) and all expansion waves (case 3) are considered.
+Two cases of two-dimensional Riemann problems involving all shock waves are considered.
 Riemann problems are solved on domain $[0,\,1]^2$.
 This square domain is divided into four quadrants where initial constant states are defined.
-These problems are proposed in such a way that the solution between these quadrant have only one wave like shock, contact etc.
+These problems are proposed in such a way that the solution between these quadrants have only one wave.
+The initial conditions are given in \cite{LW}.
+Figure \ref{fig:RieProbMRSU} shows the density contours for these cases.
+In both the cases, shock waves are accurately captured by the proposed scheme.